Arunvenkat0/param/README.md

 ### SCSS
-Before authoring SCSS, make sure to check out the [README] in `app_storefront/cartridge/scss` directory.
+Before authoring SCSS, make sure to check out the README in the `app_storefront_core/cartridge/scss` directory.

 #### `gulp css`
 This task does 2 things: